intelops/website/content/english/platform/compage.md

 ---
 title: "Compage"
-description: "It’s been a bloody long ride, but Cinderblock has officially launched!"
+description: "It’s been a bloody long ride, but we made it possible.
+Discover the low-code platform for multiple programming languages."

 url: compage
 draft: false